Filters

 Pinned

-Workers' Rights Protection offered at Washington State Department of Labor & Industries in Kennewick
+Workers' Rights Protection offered at Washington State Department of Labor & Industries in Seattle

 Investigates workplace complaints related to wages, leave policies, safety, and workplace policies such as breaks, termination, personnel records and non-compete agreements.
 Enforces Washington state labor laws.